Sablednah/MobHealth/README.md

 Mob Health
 ==========

-This is just a simple plugin to let you know the damage you just caused to a mob, and how much health it has left.
+This is just a simple plugin to let you know the damage you just caused to a mob (including other players), and how much health it has left.

 Now supports Spout!
 (Optional)